juandpinto/thesis-manuscript/source/13_results.md

 One solution is to simply use movies that were originally filmed in the target language of the corpus.
 In theory, each XML file in a monolingual OpenSubtitles2018 file should contain a tag that identifies the original language of the movie.<!-- cite article --> In practice, I found that the overwhelming majority of the files contained an empty `<lang>` tag instead.
 Luckily, there is a way to obtain the desired metadata for each movie in the corpus.

 This can be done with a script that uses an application programming interface (API) to fetch specific information from an online movie database.
-The name of each movie folder in the corpus, which is simply a series of numbers, corresponds to that movies IMDb ID, which is a unique ID registered with the [Internet Movie Database](http://www.imdb.com/).
+The name of each movie folder in the corpus, which is simply a series of numbers, corresponds to that movie's IMDb identifier, which is a unique ID registered with the [Internet Movie Database](http://www.imdb.com/).
 This makes the process relatively easy, as we simply need to query the database using this ID to receive all of the movie's metadata.

 Though IMDb does provide their own API, I decided instead to use an API created for the [Open Movie Database (OMDb)](http://www.omdbapi.com/).
 This API can be used free-of-charge, but it has a 1,000 movie limit per day.
 Since the OpenSubtitles2018 Hebrew corpus contains nearly 50,000 movies, I decided instead to pay for a daily limit of 100,000 movies.
 This only requires a $1.00 donation for each month that one is registered to use the OMDb API.